ista-vamos/QuAK/README.md

 ```

 For debug builds, use `Debug` instead of `Release`.
 You can tweak compile time
-options that enable optimizations of algorithms, namely use
+options that enable the optimization of algorithms: use
 `-DENABLE_SCC_SEARCH_OPT=OFF` to turn off an SCC-based optimization of deciding
-language inclusion and use `-DENABLE_CONTEXT_REDUNDANCY_OPT=OFF` to turn off
-redundant contexts pruning in the same algorithm.
+language inclusion (and other problems where the inclusion algorithm is used as a subroutine).

 To compile the code with link-time (i.e., inter-procedural) optimizations,
 use the option `-DENABLE_IPO=ON`.